 Most park roads are closed to regular wheeled vehicles, allowing access only to “over-snow” vehicles like snowcoaches and snowmobiles.
-The road from Gardiner, Montana to Cooke City, Montana, via Mammoth Hot Springs is the only in-park road accessible to cars, buses and trucks.
+The road from Gardiner, Montana to Cooke City, Montana, via Mammoth Hot Springs is the only in-park road accessible to cars, buses, and trucks.
 However, the road dead-ends at Cooke City, as travel beyond that town is limited to over-snow vehicles again.

 Temperatures in Yellowstone in winter will vary due to elevation.
 However, most visitor areas tend to stay in the 0-25 degree (-20 to -5°C) range.
 It is not uncommon for temperatures at higher elevations to drop below 0.
 Annual parkwide snowfall tends to be around 150 inches, although higher elevations can receive 200-400 inches.

 Since Yellowstone is at a high elevation affected by alpine weather systems, it is especially critical to be prepared when visiting and traveling within the park.
-Proper clothing and footwear is a necessity.
+Proper clothing and footwear are a necessity.
 Warm and waterproof is best, depending on the activity(s) planned while here.

-Cross-country skiing or other highly active pursuits will likely require lighter layered clothing.
+Cross-country skiing or other highly active pursuits will likely require lighter-layered clothing.